-Color palettes make it possible to compile individual colors into color palettes.
+Color palettes make it possible to summarize individual colors into color palettes.
 You can define color set such as this, that can be easily edited, both in the editor and in Runtime.
-All colors that are defined with the help of palette colors can be easily changed over with this.
+All colors that are defined with the help of palette colors can be easily changed.